Ragnarok Online 2: The Gate of the World: Beta phases

-Current Status
+Current status

-Changes in Gravity's leadership along with the game being poorly received in Korea during the open beta slowed development on Ragnarok Online II.
+Changes in Gravity's leadership along with the game being poorly received in Korea during the open beta slowed development on Ragnarok Online 2.
 Gravity since reworked the entire game.
-Global Business Manager Yunghun Lee said “We launched Ragnarok II in 2007.
-That version wasn’t really enough for the market, so we tried to revise all the systems, but it takes time.
-We changed the engine and everything, it’s like a totally new game.
-The engine changed several times, but now we’re using Gamebryo.”

-The schedule for the launch of Ragnarok Online II was delayed to the fourth quarter of 2010, having originally been scheduled to launch in the first half of the year.
-However, Gravity decided to postpone the launch in order to improve the game further.
+The schedule for the launch of Ragnarok Online 2 was delayed to the fourth quarter of 2010, having originally been scheduled to launch in the first half of the year, but Gravity decided to postpone the launch in order to improve the game further.
 The company planned to start commercial service of Ragnarok Online II in Korea in the fourth quarter of 2010 followed later by the other territories where Gravity has already entered into license and distribution agreements.

-“The launch of Ragnarok Online II has been delayed on a number of occasions but we don’t want to launch it before it is ready and want to ensure that it meets the expectations of our players as well as those of our own.
-We will continue to refine Ragnarok Online II and look forward to providing our users with a high-quality experience.”- Mr. Toshiro Ohno, the President and CEO of Gravity.
+"The launch of Ragnarok Online II has been delayed on a number of occasions but we don't want to launch it before it is ready and want to ensure that it meets the expectations of our players as well as those of our own.
+We will continue to refine Ragnarok Online II and look forward to providing our users with a high-quality experience". - Mr. Toshiro Ohno, the President and CEO of Gravity.

 The game had been in beta testing since May 2007 and was consistently delayed until the announcement was made that the entire game would be rebuilt from the ground up as a true Ragnarok Online sequel.
-The remake has been named Ragnarok Online 2: Legend of the Second and Ragnarok Online 2: The Gate of the World's service will be terminated on August 2, 2010.
-The Closed Beta Test for Legend of the Second will start on August 31, and current testers of The Gate of the World will be able to use their beta accounts to gain access to the CBT.
+The remake has been named Ragnarok Online 2: Legend of the Second and Ragnarok Online 2: The Gate of the World's service was terminated on August 2, 2010.